valtimo-platform/valtimo-documentation/introduction/modules/dashboard-introduction.md

 * **Data-source** Retrieves data from any desired source.
     Every datasource can publish output features like `value`, `total` or `values`.
 * **Display-type** A display type is responsible for the visualisation of data.
-    For example: a number, graph, table, or any custom.
+    For example: bar char, big number, meter, gauge, or any custom.
     Display types are strictly available for datasources that publish the required features